Welcome to RevisitGermany.com – your first destination on your journey to trace your ancestors’ footsteps in Germany!

 My German genealogy

-My mom has since researched the German side of own family history, which is mostly made up of rather poor peasant farmers who all lived in the same region in or around Ankum for as far we can trace them back.
-So nothing too exciting there. 🙂 The highlight probably was that there were one or two men in the family who reached the age of over 100 years.
-Back in the 18th century, this was very unusual of course.
+My mom has since researched the German side of own family history, which is mostly made up of rather poor peasant farmers (“Heuerleute” in German) who all lived in the same region in or around my hometown of Ankum, Lower Saxony for as far we can trace them back.
+So nothing too exciting there. 🙂

 A royal connection to Sweden?

-In 2019, however, my mum made a new discovery, which was that back in the 18th century, there was an illegitimate daughter in our family tree for which a certain Daniel von Schwietering was named as the father.
-He was a minor nobleman and most likely not the first-born son.
+In 2019, however, my mom made a new discovery, which was that back in the 18th century, there was an illegitimate daughter (born out of wedlock) in our family tree for which a certain Daniel von Schwietering was named as the father.
+He was a minor noble and most likely not the first-born son.
 Still, the fact that he was registered in the church baptism entry as the father of a child with a maid was very unusual at the time.
-The von Schwieterings were a noble family probably orignally from Scandinavia and this may explain why my Ancestry.com DNA Test showed 4 % Swedish.
+The “von Schwieterings” were a noble family probably originally from Scandinavia and this may explain why my Ancestry.com DNA Test showed that I am 4 % Swedish.
+But this could also have to do with the fact that the Germanic tribes of the Anglo-Saxons emigrated from Northern Germany and Scandinavia to England and that it just shows a certain DNA relation.

 My present day connection to Sweden